GeoffPidcock/buildmas24/readme.md

 A Christmas AI Coding Effort

 ## Project Scope
-- for the "12 days of Christmas",
+1. during the "12 days of Christmas",
-- bash together a basic AI product,
+2. bash together a basic AI product,
-- that helps aussies volunteer at local charities
+3. that helps aussies volunteer at local charities.

 ---